pepitooo/crypto-currency-hard-wallet/README.md

 No need to do it, I did it and you can use it and modify it as you like.

+The path used by Drill is not optimized but work perfectly, just take more time.

 ### Workflow to create the hard wallet

 1. Create a USB Stick with a linux distrib of your choice